Hollywood High (video game)

-You may change, however, the voices, names, and jobs/interests of the characters.

 There are 55 settings available in all, including the mall, the bathroom, the beach, prom and the eye of a storm.

 When Theatrix's Hollywood and Hollywood High were installed on the same computer, the two could be combined by using a key received by calling Theatrix after launching the "Unlock Hollywood" program; however, since the developer is now defunct, this feature is no longer available, and Scholastic has not picked this back up, due to low demand.

 A web series, based on and created with the game was launched in 2012, using the same settings and characters but with drastically altered personalities and roles.